BondtechAB/Voron/Voron_2.4-VT-SW/LGX_lite/STL/SB-LGX_lite-Ebb36/README.md

 *   2x M3x30 BHCS or SHCS
 *   1x M2x10 self tapping SHCS
 *   1-2x PG7 spiral gland for CAN wiring
+*   Optional 2507 fan with 4x M3x6.
+Tap the fan screw holes with an M3 tap.